BetaHuhn/repo-file-sync-action/README.md

 | `DRY_RUN` | Run everything except that nothing will be pushed | **No** | false |
 | `SKIP_CLEANUP` | Skips removing the temporary directory.
 Useful for debugging | **No** | false |
 | `SKIP_PR` | Skips creating a Pull Request and pushes directly to the default branch | **No** | false |

+### Outputs

+The action sets the `pull_request_urls` output to the URLs of any created Pull Requests.
+It will be an array of URLs to each PR, e.g. `'["https://github.com/username/repository/pull/number", "..."]'`.

 ## 🛠️ Sync Configuration